GreaterManchesterODA/Digital-Exclusion-Risk-Index/Methodology.md

 |Average download speed|Lower average speed|
 |Digital Hard to Count Score|Higher score|

+The original work by Salford included two local measures: the proportion of council helpline contacts made online; and the proporton of Council Tax bills that are electronic.
+In order to expand this nationally, it was decided to drop these two measures.
+The main reason for this was that the data would not be available at a local level for all local authorities.
+Additionally, the data is likely to be impacted by the specific focus of the local authority - Salford has made great strdes in recent years in creating a digital first approach to council contacts and services, which may not be consistent across all local authorities.

 ### Scoring based on minimum and maximum
 Based on the above, it is clear that most indicators suggest that a higher rate, score or proportion is equivalent to a higher level of risk of digital exclusion.
 However, all of these indicators have different denominators (e.g. number of homes, number of connections, number of people aged 16+).
 It is therefore important, in order to create an index, that these indicators are transformed into a consistent 'score'.
 For the DERI, the score for each indicator in each LSOA is given as a number between 0 and 10, where 10 indicates a higher level of digital exclusion risk.